PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 ### Work pools

 - Work pools allow greater customization and governance of infrastructure parameters for deployments via their [base job template](/concepts/work-pools/#base-job-template).
-- [Push work pools](/guides/deployment/push-work-pools/) enable flow execution in your environment without needing to host a worker.
+- Prefect Cloud [push work pools](/guides/deployment/push-work-pools/) enable flow execution in your environment without needing to host a worker.

 ### Improved deployment APIs

-- The new YAML-based and Python deployment APIs are more flexible and easier to use.
+- The new YAML-based and Python deployment APIs are more flexible and easier to use than block and agent-based deployments.
 - Both options allow you to [deploy multiple flows](/concepts/deployments/#working-with-multiple-deployments) with a single command.
 - Both options allow you to build Docker images for your flows to create portable execution environments.
 - The YAML-based API supports [templating](/concepts/deployments/#templating-options) to enable [dryer deployment definitions](/concepts/deployments/#reusing-configuration-across-deployments).